 Step 3: Launder the item.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the spot is gone after washing, but before you place in the dryer or you may set it.

-If the stain is not gone let the item air dry and pretreat again with a prewash stain remover.
+If the stain is not gone let the item air dry and pretreat again with a laundry stain remover.
 Repeat laundering if necessary.

-Step 1: Blot any excess ice cream from the upholstery, being careful not to spread the stain further into the upholstery.
+Step 1: Blot any excess ice cream from the upholstery, being careful not to spread it further.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Step 5: Repeat steps 3-4 until the stain from the ice cream is removed from the upholstery.
+Step 5: Repeat steps 3-4 until it is removed from the upholstery.

 Step 6: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.